Patient recruitment: Patient recruitment in the US

 Pharmaceutical companies submit trial data to the U.S. Food and Drug Administration (FDA) as part of a New Drug Application, the application for FDA approval to market a drug in the U.S.

 Patient recruitment service providers educate the public about the value of clinical trial participation and the measures in place to protect study participants.
-The 2001 “Will & Why Survey” of more than 5,000 people in the U.S. showed that 81 percent of the population was not aware of safeguards such as the Declaration of Helsinki, The Belmont Report, Institutional Review Boards, and the informed consent process.
+The 2001 "Will & Why Survey" of more than 5,000 people in the U.S. showed that 81 percent of the population was not aware of safeguards such as the Declaration of Helsinki, The Belmont Report, Institutional Review Boards, and the informed consent process.
 However, after learning about these protective measures, nearly 40 percent of respondents reported they would be more likely to participate in a clinical trial.

+Patient recruitment in Europe

+In Europe, patient recruitment is the leading cause of missed clinical trial deadlines, taking up to 30%of the clinical timeline.
+Improving patient recruitment rates offers pharmaceutical and medical device companies one of the most significant opportunities to accelerate the pace of clinical trials and reduce time to market.
+Many factors hinder the enrollment and retention of patients in clinical trials in Europe: some of these factors include lack of awareness and trust, complex and restrictive eligibility criteria, practical and ethical barriers, and regulatory and organizational challenges.
+Different actors and stakeholders in the clinical research field, such as pharmaceutical companies and patient advocacy groups, have proposed and implemented various strategies and initiatives to address these challenges and improve patient recruitment in Europe.
+Some of these include increasing awareness and trust, simplifying and expanding eligibility criteria, reducing practical and ethical barriers, and harmonizing and streamlining regulatory and organizational processes.

 Origin

 The discipline of patient recruitment was formed over three decades ago in the U.S. to meet the challenge of successful on-time enrollment.
 It has evolved into a field that includes feasibility modeling and analysis; country selection; site selection, training and support; metrics and evaluation; marketing communications, media; and public relations.
 The patient recruitment sector has experienced rapid growth in recent years, particularly in response to increasing number of global clinical trials.

 Technology has impacted the evolution of patient recruitment.
 Many companies have developed proprietary software to help make processes more efficient, and providers increasingly rely on the Internet not only for advertising and early screening, but also for tasks such as tracking data and measuring site performance.